 Hans-Werner Braun is a Research Scientist at the University of California San Diego since 1997, and an Adjunct Professor at the San Diego State University's College of Sciences since 2003.

 His UCSD position is at the San Diego Supercomputer Center, with responsibility for specific networking related projects funded by the National Science Foundation.
-His current focus is on the High Performance Wireless Research and Education Network (HPWREN) as Principal Investigator.
+His current focus is on the High Performance Wireless Research and Education Network (HPWREN), originally as Principal Investigator.
 Previously he was also Principal Investigator of the National Laboratory of Applied Network Research (NLANR), with a focus on network measurement and analysis activities.
+Diagnosed with Parkinsons in 2010, as a consequence he retired from UCSD in 2016, but continues to work part-time on HPWREN-related activities.
+In 2016 UCSD also appointed him as Research Scientist Emeritus.

 Braun was the Chief Network Architect with the Teledesic Corporation beginning in May 1996.
 Teledesic's objective was to to design a global broadband network for a system of hundreds of low earth orbit satellites.
 Braun remained a consultant to Teledesic for a few years, after moving back to San Diego to work at UCSD in 1997.